Shapes

 The biggest way phishing emails dupe recipients is by convincing them to click a link or opening a suspicious attachment.
 Doing so may download malware, which could be any form of malicious software that could cause massive damage to your IT infrastructure.
 Even if an email is from a sender you recognise, don’t click the link straight away.
 Carry out the necessary checks first.

 One way phishing emails have become more sophisticated is by using the recipient’s real name.
 A cyber security best practice is to hover over the link to see where it’s directing you and if you’re in doubt, go to the site you want to directly.
-Always remain vigilant and proceed with caution before clicking a link or opening an attachment that you receive on email.
+Always remain vigilant and proceed with caution before clicking a link or opening an attachment that you receive in an email.

 One way phishing emails target the recipient is by attempting to trick them into revealing confidential information such as usernames or passwords.
-Passwords should never be shared if requested on email to counter this tactic.
+Passwords should never be shared if requested by email to counter this tactic.

 It’s also best practice to monitor who has access to systems that you use so that you can identify any unusual activity and quickly spot if a password has been leaked.
-Changing passwords regularly adds an extra layer of cyber security protection against all forms of cyber-attacks, not only phishing emails.
+Within organisations and also in personal life, the best way to manage this is by using a password manager tool to securely store and back up passwords whilst also controlling who may have access to them.

 4. Don’t give out personal information